 I have tested a number of products claiming to clean my spa — enzymes, detergents — even some that have borrowed from the restaurant and beauty salon industry with weak concentrations of ingredients with really long names.
 None of the ones I tested work very well.
-One product I tested was simply re-packaged Borax in a really expensive container — but that didn’t make it work any better.
+One product I tested was simply re-packaged Borax in a really expensive container.
 Another very prominent one (O Yuk) did a little bit of good, but failed miserably in comparison to what I use on my own spa.
 Others in my tests simply did not do anything useful, and were not worth the price of the packaging material.
 Here’s the punch line: We need a way to seriously break up and release the biofilms in our spas with a chemical that is known to attack and bust up those evil molecules — not just “attenuate them” (make them weaker).
 Anything short of that and we are just living “blissfully unaware”.

 I wish I had invented the EPA-registered product called “Ahh-some” (aka “Total Cleanse”).
 I even wish they would pay me to promote it.
 But they don’t, and since this site is about publishing my own results without answering to any manufacturer, I can tell it like it is.
 And here it is: At the time of this writing, “Ahh-Some” (aka “Total Cleanse” — same product only different color) is the only product that is strong enough to actually break up and release those miserable biofilms, so that the chlorine in your water (when you use Ahh-Some as directed) can finish the kill.
 None of the others work as well.
 I’m sorry but they just don’t!